-Typically, when you are charged with a DUI you will be required to appear in the district court where your charge was issued.
+Typically, you are required to appear in the District Court where your charge was issued.
 MyDUISolution strongly recommends finding an experienced DUI lawyer.

-- Because a DUI charge is considered a criminal offense, your case will be heard in a criminal court.
+- A DUI charge is considered a criminal offense, so your case will be heard in a criminal court.

-- You may also have a hearing regarding your case at the Department of Motor Vehicle or other administrative court where the sanctions and license suspension/revocation will be determined.
+- You may also have a hearing at the Department of Motor Vehicles or other administrative court where sanctions and license suspension/revocation are determined.

 Things that Matter:

-- Most courts do not communicate with each other, so it is up to you to make sure you have a good understanding of what to do and when to do it.
+- Most courts do not communicate with each other, so it is up to you to have a good understanding of what to do and when to do it.

-- Understanding the conditions of your charge will be the determining factor for which court you will appear in for your hearing.
+- Understand the conditions of your charge so you know which court you will appear in for your hearing.

-If you face a civil lawsuit from the injured party that seeks financial compensation, being represented by an experienced trial lawyer can be extremely beneficial to you.
-They know the process and will make sure that you are not being taken advantage of financially.
+If you face a civil lawsuit from an injured party seeking financial compensation, an experienced trial lawyer knows the process and may help you avoid being taken advantage of financially.